nasywaarr/Apple-Developer-Challenges-CBL/README.md

 **Theme: Create & Implement your Solution**

 ## 📚 Overview
 This repository is part of the **Learning Challenge Series** by the **Apple Developer Academy @Binus**.
-The case studies leverage the **Challenge-Based Learning (CBL)** framework to encourage innovative thinking and practical problem-solving.
+The case study leverage the **Challenge-Based Learning (CBL)** framework to encourage innovative thinking and practical problem-solving.

 The theme, **"Create & Implement your Solution,"** highlights the focus on creativity, innovation, and actionable outcomes in addressing real-world challenges.

 ## 🚀 Objective
-To explore and document innovative solutions through case studies while applying the Challenge-Based Learning methodology.
+To explore and document innovative solutions through the case study while applying the Challenge-Based Learning methodology.

 ## 🌟 Key Components
 1. **Challenge-Based Learning Framework**